Stefanone91/kafka-events-emitter/README.md

 - paste an event (pasted event will be sent)
 - leave it blank (event will be loaded from message.json file)

+### Kafka explorer UI

+Optionally you can enable the explorer's UI in order to see and create all brokers, topics and consumers.

+This fuctionality was through the work of [kafka-ui](https://github.com/provectus/kafka-ui)

 ## Develop

 Start development environment with `npm run dev`.